 When a couple that is not married has a child together, paternity must be legally established (babies of married couples have the benefit of presumed paternity).
 Whether the couple is married or not, the mother and legal father are both responsible to provide care for the child.
+Here are the steps to take when proving paternity in California.

 If a man and woman are unmarried and they both agree that he is the father, in some states all that is needed to establish paternity is to name him on the child’s birth certificate.
 In California he must first sign a Voluntary Declaration Of Paternity before he is allowed to sign the birth certificate.

-While a Voluntary Declaration Of Paternity holds the same weight as a court order, but when paternity is unclear a court ordered test might be the only way to answer paternity questions once and for all.
+While a Voluntary Declaration Of Paternity holds the same weight as a court order, when paternity is unclear a court ordered test might be the only way to answer paternity questions once and for all.

 If the Responder (putative father) does not reply in 30 days, his paternity will automatically be established.